jgrigg/dead-lambda/readme.md

 In case your programming teacher forgot to tell you 'global scope is evil'.
-A quick demo on how to break lambda containers by keeping things in global state.
+A quick demo on how to break lambda containers by keeping things in global scope.

 ## Handlers